The Jerc Store will be on a brief hiatus this weekend, but will be back again with vengeance Monday--have no fear.

 "'Last week I probably slept an average of two hours a night,' he said.
 'I couldn’t stop thinking.
 My body was exhausted, and my mind was still going.'
 One night he took an Ambien, which failed to work.
 He took a second one and fell into a stupor, only to wake up an hour later, his mind still racing." - New York Times, Nov.
 4, 2007An autopsy is scheduled for tomorrow.
 More updates as information becomes available.

-"He just kind of looked at me with this really confused face, like, 'What the hell?"' she said.Adam Cloward, 22; Jake Hampton, 26; and Tony Cone, 19, were booked into the Salt Lake County Jail for investigation of various charges including aggravated burglary, theft and criminal mischief.
+It was like a game of hide-and-seek when a group of burglars broke into a 21-year-old woman's Utah home Thursday morning."He just kind of looked at me with this really confused face, like, 'What the hell?"' she said.Adam Cloward, 22; Jake Hampton, 26; and Tony Cone, 19, were booked into the Salt Lake County Jail for investigation of various charges including aggravated burglary, theft and criminal mischief.
 All of the men were also either on parole or probation.
 Police also recovered two knives and brass knuckles from the men.

-“Some of these girls had very little awareness of what was going on around them and were very self-centered.
+show and sending them to far away places, such as Africa and Antarctica, in hopes they will gain a new worldly perspective on life.“Some of these girls had very little awareness of what was going on around them and were very self-centered.
 We thought, ‘Here’s an opportunity.’" - Dave Sirulnick, exec VPI didn't think television could get any worse than Super Sweet 16, but I was mistaken.
 The show is set to premiere this spring, God help us.

-"We found that clowns are universally disliked by children.
+Shocking news out of London today: Clowns are scary."We found that clowns are universally disliked by children.
 Some found them quite frightening and unknowable" - Penny Curtis, senior lecturer in research at the university.That kinda makes me feel bad for the clowns, but then I remember the first time I ever saw the movie It and I get over it.